 Coyle, Daniel.
 The Culture Code: The Secrets of Highly Successful Groups.
-New York: Bantam, 2018.
+NY: Bantam, 2018.

 Duckworth, Angela.
 Grit: The Power of Passion and Perseverance.
-New York: Scribner, 2018.
+NY: Scribner, 2018.

 Feltman, Charles.
-The Thin Book of Trust.
-Bend, OR: Thin Book Publishing, 2009.
+The Thin Book of Trust: An Essential Primer for Building Trust at Work, 2nd ed.
+Bend, OR: Thin Book Publishing, 2021.

 Gaertner-Johnston, Lynn.
 Business Writing with Heart: How to Build Great Work Relationships One Message at a Time.
-Seattle: Syntax Training, 2014.
+Seattle: Syntax, 2014.